KeanuGh/myROOT_analysis_framework/README.md

 ### In the works:
 - Logging: as soon as I get around to learning how to use the python logging library.
-- Unit tests: Need to write many more tests.
 - Batch jobs: Need to look into using Dask for parallel processing to work with large ROOT files.

 ## Quickstart
-Initialise analysis with a very silly import statement like:
+Initialise analysis with :

 ```
-from analysis.analysis import Analysis
+from src.analysis import Analysis
 my_analysis = Analysis(data, analysis_label='truth_inclusive_and_slices')
 ```